The Seed Applied Research Program (SARP) is one Saskatchewan Polytechnic's Applied Research funding opportunities.

 Definitions

-Applied research: is the practical use of readily available knowledge created by the basic (pure, scientific) research community.
-It is the use of known theories, methodologies, techniques, information, etc., in a systematic process aimed at solving a practical immediate need.
-It includes adaptation and/or incremental value added in order to bridge knowledge and theories to their practical application.
+- Refers to the practical use of knowledge generated by the basic (pure, scientific) research community.
+It involves applying established theories, methodologies, techniques, and information in a systematic process to solve an immediate, real-world need.
+This may include adaptation and/or incremental value-added activities that help bridge existing knowledge and theories to their practical application.

-Scholarship: is a methodological approach to knowledge generation through intellectual inquiry; it includes the transference of such knowledge through means such as publication, presentation, professional practice, etc., and the application of acquired knowledge for the betterment of society.
-Based upon Boyer's expanded definition of scholarship (1997), SARP funds will support projects that clearly demonstrate discovery, integration, application and teaching, with emphasis on the three first parameters, in support of the student experience at Saskatchewan Polytechnic.
+- Is a methodological approach to generating knowledge through intellectual inquiry.
+It encompasses the creation, dissemination, and application of knowledge, including activities such as publication, presentation, professional practice, and other forms of knowledge transfer that contribute to the betterment of society.
+Grounded in Boyer's expanded definition of scholarship (1997), SARP funds will support projects that clearly demonstrate the principles of discovery, integration, application and teaching.
+Preference is given to the first three components, with an emphasis on contributions that enhance the student experience at Saskatchewan Polytechnic.

 Value